 Provide generic information about an upcoming workshop:

-How does Task differ from Activities?
+How does the Task element differ from the Activity module?

 Task.
 The Task element can be used anywhere in a topic or article, so its very flexible.
 However, the Task element has fewer options - you cannot enable notifications for a specific task, you cannot add a file to a task (instead, you would just add an Upload element after the Task element with your file), and there is no built-in explorer feedback about how they went with the task (instead, you would add a Q&A or Poll element after the task).